magnussolution/magnusbilling7/wiki/en/modules/queueMember/queueMember.rst

 .. _queueMember-queue_name:

+Queue name
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _queueMember-interface:

+Sip user
+""""""""

-We not write the description to this field.
+We did not write the description to this field.